 While you’re at the Seaport, take a tour next door at the Canadian Museum of Immigration at Pier 21.
 This is where nearly a million would-be Canadian citizens were first introduced to this beautiful country.
 Guests describe it as “excellent” and “inspiring.”

-11. Explore an old island fort … yup, right in Halifax
+Explore an old island fort: Coolest things to do in Halifax

 Getting out on the water is definitely among the best things to do in Halifax.
 And you have LOTS of options.
 Elegant tall ships, fun amphibious hopper tours, and party cruises.
 Plus, smaller sailboats, jet boats and taxis.
 Tours are available for families, foodies and history buffs.
 Take a look at your options with the highly-rated Ambassatours and J Farwell Sailing Tours.